AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/share-your-screen-as-an-instructor.md

 description: Learn how Instructors share their screen, use Split View, annotate shared content, and allow learners to share their screen during a Live Hub session.
 ---

-# Share your screen as an Instructor in Live Hub
+# Share your screen as an Instructor

 Screen sharing allows you to present content from your device to participants during a Live Hub session.
 Share a browser tab, application window, or your entire screen to demonstrate workflows, deliver presentations, and guide learners through tasks in real time.